30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 Safety Notes & Tips

-• Always wash hands after handling raw chicken
+• Always wash hands before and after handling raw chicken

 • Use a meat thermometer to ensure chicken reaches 165°F